MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-microsoft-defender-for-iot-integration.md

 ---
-title: Integrate Microsoft Defender for IoT with Microsoft Defender for Endpoint
+title: Onboard Microsoft Defender for IoT with Microsoft Defender for Endpoint
-description: Use the integration with Microsoft Defender for IoT to gain visibility focused on IoT/OT devices in areas of the network where MDE is not deployed
+description: Onboard with Microsoft Defender for IoT to gain visibility and security assessments focused on IoT devices.
 keywords: enable siem connector, siem, connector, security information and events search.product: eADQiWindows 10XVcnh search.appverid: met150